bluemarblepayroll/burner/README.md

 #### IO

+By default all jobs will use the `Burner::Disks::Local` disk for its persistence.
+But this is configurable by implementing and registering custom disk-based classes in the `Burner::Disks` factory.
+For example: a consumer application may also want to interact with cloud-based storage providers and could leverage this as its job library instead of implementing custom jobs.

-* **b/io/exist** [path, short_circuit]: Check to see if a file exists.
+* **b/io/exist** [disk, path, short_circuit]: Check to see if a file exists.
 The path parameter can be interpolated using `Payload#params`.
 If short_circuit was set to true (defaults to false) and the file does not exist then the pipeline will be short-circuited.
-* **b/io/read** [binary, path, register]: Read in a local file.
+* **b/io/read** [binary, disk, path, register]: Read in a local file.
 The path parameter can be interpolated using `Payload#params`.
 If the contents are binary, pass in `binary: true` to open it up in binary+read mode.
-* **b/io/write** [binary, path, register]: Write to a local file.
+* **b/io/write** [binary, disk, path, register]: Write to a local file.
 The path parameter can be interpolated using `Payload#params`.
 If the contents are binary, pass in `binary: true` to open it up in binary+write mode.

 #### Serialization